11 people are dead after Mexico church roof collapses. No more people believed buried in rubble

 “It fell, there was no time to do anything.
 It was like two seconds.
 We still can’t understand what happened,” Galván said.

-González, the state civil defense coordinator, said the initial call about the collapse reached authorities around 2 p.m.
-Sunday.

-Questions immediately turned to why the concrete and brick structure failed so suddenly.
-Security camera footage from about a block away showed the unusual, gabled roof simply collapsed downward.
-The walls did not appear to have been blown outward, nor was there any indication of an explosion, or anything other than simple structural failure.

-The state security spokesman’s office said it appeared to be “a structural failure.”
-But Gov. Villarreal said no problems with the church had been reported previously.
+Even though the cause of the collapse was described as structural failure, Gov. Villarreal said no problems with the church had been reported previously.

 “It was over 50 years old, it was here functioning and operating with no problem, with no sign of any defect,” Villarreal said.